skylinejs/skyline/apps/docs/docs/caching.md

 ## Code example walkthrough

 I will demonstrate the Skyline caching strategy based on the following scenario: Yout want to build a NestJS web application server that stores its data in a relational database and uses Redis for caching.
 Your application has a dedicated data-access layer, which abstracts away the communication with the database.
-This is done via repositories, which offer functions to perform SQL operations on a specific database table (or multiple depending on the use-case).
+This is done via repositories, which offer methods to perform SQL operations on a specific database table (or multiple depending on the use-case).
 The database schema and therefore the SQL query structure is hidden from the consumer of the repository.
 The repository implements a read-through caching strategy:

 1. Retrieve the requested value from the cache.
 2. If the value could be retrieved from the cache, return it.